reactables/reactables/packages/react-forms/README.md

 ```

-Continuing from our `Form` example we then can wrap the `Input` component above as follows:
+Continuing from our `Form` example we can wrap the `Input` component above as follows:

 ```typescript
 import { build, group, control } from '@reactable/forms';